-The power and volume keys are located on the right and the sim tray on the left.
+The power and volume keys are located on the right and the SIM tray on the left.
 On the top, the phone hosts a headphone jack while the bottom has a USB Type C port and a speaker.
 One particularly irritating thing is that the volume rocker and the power button are placed on the curve of the phone’s back and are significantly hard to press.

-The viewing angles on the display are quite optimum and tilting the phone doesn’t affect the display on the phone.
+The viewing angles on display are quite optimum and tilting the phone doesn’t affect the display on the phone.

-Nokia 8 comes with stock android 7.1.1 but recently an Oreo 8.1 update has been rolled out for the phone featuring a pro mode in the camera and a security patch.
+Nokia 8 comes with stock Android 7.1.1, but recently an Oreo 8.1 update has been rolled out for the phone featuring a pro mode in the camera and a security patch.

 One of the best things about the stock android is the timely reception of OTA updates.
 However, having a stock Android seems to be generic for the phone and loses the personalization element in your phone.

 As fast as the stock Android may seem, there are certain downsides to it.
-Firstly, it doesn’t let you customize your phone the way other skins do and having fewer apps means that you’ll have to install a third-party app for even watching a video only because the stock player is so outdated.
+Firstly, it doesn’t let you customize your phone the way other skins do, and having fewer apps means that you’ll have to install a third-party app for even watching a video only because the stock player is so outdated.

 Nokia 8 comes equipped with Qualcomm’s Snapdragon 835 chip which is accompanied by 4 GB RAM.
-It is a power efficient chip with super fast computing that can handle anything thrown at it.
+It is a power-efficient chip with super-fast computing that can handle anything thrown at it.

-The phone scored a whopping 210,411 on Antutu benchmark and 1940 on Geek bench single core while 5952 on multi-core.
+The phone scored a whopping 210,411 on the Antutu benchmark and 1940 on Geekbench single-core while 5952 on multi-core.

 On heavy use, the phone exhibited weird behavior.
-The videos on internal storage of the phone failed to play smoothly.
+The videos on the internal storage of the phone failed to play smoothly.
 The default video player couldn’t keep up with the video and got stuck every time the video was forwarded.

-The phone experienced noticeable lags when a resource hungry game like Deer Hunter was played along with several apps running in the background.
+The phone experienced noticeable lags when a resource-hungry game like Deer Hunter was played along with several apps running in the background.
 The pictures in the gallery automatically rotate to landscape mode when zoomed in.

 The phone hosts a 3090 mAh and is Quick Charge 3.0 enabled so you can boost your device quickly enough.
 Although the phone runs on a power-efficient Snapdragon 835, a battery of 3090 mAh doesn’t fulfill the requirements of a QHD display.

 The phone exhibited a poor battery life in our test results.
-Nokia 8 lost its battery pretty fast and in our moderate use which entailed making calls, texting, social media usage on LTE network.
+Nokia 8 lost its battery pretty fast and in our moderate use which entailed making calls, texting, social media usage on the LTE network.

-Since the Golden age of Nokia, the company has been using Carl Zeiss optics on their phones and this time, it’s no different.
-The Nokia 8 has a dual 13 MP Carl Zeiss camera setup on it’s back, one of which is an RGB and the other is a monochrome lens.
+Since the Golden age of Nokia, the company has been using Carl Zeiss optics on their phones, and this time, it’s no different.
+The Nokia 8 has a dual 13 MP Carl Zeiss camera setup on its back, one of which is an RGB, and the other is a monochrome lens.

-The rear camera setup on the Nokia 8 takes well-balanced pictures in plenty of daylight and produces sharp pictures with poppy colors and ample of detail.
+The rear camera setup on the Nokia 8 takes well-balanced pictures in plenty of daylight and produces sharp pictures with poppy colors and ample detail.
 The HDR mode on the phone works like a charm and further enhances the bright and dark corners of the picture.

 The monochrome lens takes the pictures to an artistic level and snaps some quality black and white pictures without the need of using a filter on the photo.
 We like the Monochrome mode of the Nokia 8 much better than the one on Honor 10.
-The details are well maintained in the monochrome pictures and an excellent contrast ratio can clearly be observed.
+The details are well maintained in the monochrome pictures, and an excellent contrast ratio can clearly be observed.

 Nokia 8 is expected to deliver phenomenal photos in dark conditions by combining the results from RGB and monochrome sensors but that’s not the case in reality.
-Night photos turn out to be very grainy and full of noticeable noise while HDR made the picture even worse by covering it up in an overlay of brightness which resulted in the loss of detail.
+Night photos turn out to be very grainy and full of noticeable noise while HDR made the picture even worse by covering it up in an overlay of brightness, which resulted in the loss of detail.

 Live Bokeh in the Nokia 8 doesn’t play its part very well and tends to smoothen out the edges of the subject in the picture.
 Surprisingly with non-living picture subjects, the bokeh effect works better than living subjects.

-However, we noticed that either you can adjust the shutter speed or the exposure value and one of them got locked while tweaking the other.
-Moreover, the manual focus didn’t work in the pro mode and as soon as we turned it on, the camera focus got stuck at the last thing that it focused on.
+However, we noticed that either you can adjust the shutter speed or the exposure value, and one of them got locked while tweaking the other.
+Moreover, the manual focus didn’t work in the pro mode, and as soon as we turned it on, the camera focus got stuck at the last thing that it focused on.

-The autofocus on the phone struggled pretty badly where the pictures were taken in a point and shoot situation.
+The autofocus on the phone struggled pretty badly where the pictures were taken in a point-and-shoot situation.
 All in all, it can fairly be said that the camera on Nokia 8 is just an average shooter that comes nowhere close to the cameras of currently prevailing flagships.

-Nokia 8 is definitely not the best phone in the market right now but it provides some good features in a well-designed package with a powerful spec sheet.
+Nokia 8 is definitely not the best phone in the market right now, but it provides some good features in a well-designed package with a powerful spec sheet.
 However, the burning question is whether the Nokia 8 is worth your money?